tweetledee/tweetledee/README.md

 ## Bugs & Questions
 If you find a bug, please post it as a new issue on the GitHub repository.

-If you have questions or comments, feel free to drop me a line @pixsied on Twitter.
+Looking for support?
+Check <a href="http://chrissimpkins.github.io/tweetledee/support.html ">this page</a>.

 If you would like to contribute to the project, by all means, please do so.
+Fork Tweetledee and submit a pull request back to the repository.

 ## License
 MIT License - see the LICENSE.txt file in the source distribution